blorente/naylang-documentation/src/object_model.md

 - It scales very well.
 For instance, if a new native type arised that could be either a boolean or a number, it would be sufficient to implement both caster methods in an appropriate subclass.

-Note that this model is used for runtime dynamic typing and, since Grace is a gradually-typed language, some of the type-checking work will have to be moved the the AST as the possibility of proper static typing is implemented.
+Note that this model is used for runtime dynamic typing and, since Grace is a gradually-typed language, some of the type-checking work will have to be moved to the AST as the possibility of proper static typing is implemented.

 [^gracecanonname]: http://gracelang.org/documents/grace-spec-0.7.0.html#method-names